Why you need to restrict access to your pool

 Any portable or inflatable pool that can hold 400mm depth of water or more is required to have a barrier by law.
 Other portable pools like paddling pools should be supervised at all times and emptied after use.

-Restrict access to your pool
+How to restrict access to your pool

 By law, all pools, including small heated pools (spas, hot tubs, etc), must have a barrier to prevent unsupervised access to the immediate pool area by children younger than five years old.